zero804/gitter/docs/messages.md

 ## Edit messages

-You can edit your own messages within the 5 minute edit window.
+You can edit your own messages within the 5-minute edit window.
 The **Edit** option is available in the message `...` dropdown in the top-right corner of every message.

 You can quickly jump to editing your last message by using the up-arrow keyboard interaction.